 A little local flavor goes a long way at the first meal of the day.

 Whether it’s hash browns and bacon-cheddar grits in the US, masala dosa and idli in South India, or soft pretzels with wheat beer and white sausages in Bavaria, breakfast presents an excellent opportunity for guests to engage with the local culinary culture.

 By serving up traditional breakfast fare that’s local to the city, region, or country, hoteliers give their guests a uniquely localized hotel dining experience — and a great start to their day.

 Whether simple and essential or gourmet and deluxe, a quality breakfast can significantly increase the value of a hotel stay and the guest’s overall satisfaction with their experience.
 It can also improve a hotel’s online reputation and even incentivize travelers to book.

 So if you’re a hotelier with a breakfast to boast of, be sure to promote it on your profile on trivago by adding quality photos of the meal and the area where your guests can enjoy it.
-To promote your breakfast to travelers on trivago, either log in to trivago Hotel Manager or register by clicking below:
+To promote your breakfast to travelers on trivago, either log in to trivago Business Studio or register by clicking below:

 Claim your property’s trivago profile today.Learn more